numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 ~~~~~~

 - Must have regular CI support on GitHub or (exceptionally) through another
-  well-integrated CI platform that the release team and steering council deem
+  well-integrated CI platform that the release team and Steering Council deem
   acceptable.
 - The NumPy team releases wheels on PyPI for this platform.
 - CI failures (either regular CI or wheel build CI) block releases.